Energy Analysis Tools

 Campus buildings have been equipped with a network of energy meters that measure thermal and electrical energy.
 There are nearly 1200 utility meters in the electricity, chilled water, steam, and domestic water areas.
 Programmable logic controllers (PLC) receive signals from the energy meters, which are then converted to meaningful data.
 The utility data is sent to a centralized server where clients can view it on display.

-Energy Portal Welcome Screen
+UT Energy Portal Map

 Variance Report